 First, to nip any confusion in the bud, SaaS stands for “software as a service.”
 SaaS is when a provider hosts an application and makes it available to subscribers over the internet.
 Simply, any company that sells software via a central, cloud-based system can be considered SaaS.
 SaaS is typically a downloadable application that users can use as long as they have an internet connection.

 SaaS vs. IaaS vs. PaaS vs. on-premise: What’s the difference?

 There are two other cloud service models to be aware of: PaaS and IaaS.
 PaaS stands for ‘platform as a service,’ providing developers with a complete environment for developing and deploying apps over the internet.
 IaaS stands for ‘infrastructure as a service’ and provides the hardware to perform various tasks.

-Some common examples of SaaS are of course ProfitWell, SalesForce, Zoom, Dropbox—the list goes on.
+Some common examples of SaaS solutions are of course ProfitWell, SalesForce, Microsoft Office, Zoom, Dropbox—the list goes on.